LH-90/Superstore_data_analysis/README.md

 ## Application

-I have created an application with two of the visualisations from the analysis above:
+We have created an application with two of the visualisations from the analysis above:
 - Quantity of products sold by US state
 - Quantity of products sold in California cities